- Defective Medical Devices

 Sadly, birth defects are the leading cause of death in children during the first year of life.
-Some birth defects are minor and can be easily treated or cured, while others lead to a lifetime of medical, surgical, and nursing care needs.
+Some birth defects are minor and can be easily treated or cured, while others lead to a lifetime of medical, surgical or nursing care needs.

-Your dangerous drug attorneys at Searcy Denney know that the most common birth defects are heart defects, cleft lip and cleft palate, Down syndrome, and spina bifida.
-If you believe your child has suffered birth defects as a result of prescription or over-the-counter drugs, contact our firm immediately.
+Your dangerous drug attorneys at Searcy Denney understand the most common birth defects.
+If you believe your child has suffered as a result of prescription or over-the-counter drugs, contact our firm immediately.

-Over the years, there have been a number of drugs, (both prescription and over-the-counter) that have been found to cause birth defects and other congenital abnormalities and harm to developing fetuses.
+Over the years, a number of drugs, (both prescription and over-the-counter) have been found to cause birth defects and other congenital abnormalities to developing fetuses.

-Medications and Drugs Linked to Birth Defects And Other Abnormalities:
+Drugs Linked to Birth Defects And Other Abnormalities

 - ACE inhibitors (enalapril or captopril)